SergiyKonrad/MERN-book-library-app/README.md

 - Fetch a random book or a delayed random book via API
 - Add new books through a form
 - Mark books as favorites
-- Possibility to integrate books from external libraries, such as Open Library
+- Integrate books from external libraries, such as Open Library

 This project demonstrates the use of RESTful APIs, MongoDB for data persistence, and React for a responsive frontend interface.